evodify/evodify.github.io/_pages/publications.md

 ---

 <div style="text-align: center; margin-bottom: 20pt; font-style: italic;">
-If you cannot access some of these articles, please <a href="mailto:dmytro.kryvokhyzha@evobio.eu" title="Contact">drop me an email</a> and I will send you a PDF.
+If you cannot access some of these articles, please <a href="mailto:dmytro.kryvokhyzha@evobio.eu" title="Contact">drop me an email</a>.
 </div>

 <div style="text-align: center; margin-bottom: 30pt; font-style: italic;">